-Any petitioner in the eligible entity's service area can request a petition form from the eligible entity or from the Georgia Division of Children & Family Services (DFCS), LIHEAP, and CSBG Programs unit.
-The petitioner will submit the petition to the CSBG program director at the address on the petition form for determination of the merit of the petition.
-Acknowledgment of the form's receipt will be provided to the petitioner within 15 business days from receipt, and a final decision will be made within 30 days or prior to the next board meeting, whichever is greater.
-The CSBG director may hold an unofficial hearing of the interested parties and/or gather the facts independently.
-A copy of the decision will be provided to the petitioner, the eligible entity's executive director, and the board chair.
+Any petitioner in the service area of the eligible entity can request a petition form from the eligible entity or from the Georgia Division of Children and Family Services (DFCS), LIHEAP, and CSBG Programs unit.
+The petitioner will submit the petition to the CSBG Program Director at the address on the petition form for determination of the merit of the petition.
+Acknowledgment of receipt of the form will be provided to the petitioner within fifteen (15) business days from receipt of the petition form, and a final decision will be made within thirty (30) days or prior to the next board meeting, whichever is greater.
+The CSBG Director may hold an unofficial hearing of the interested parties and/or gather the facts independently.
+A copy of the decision will be provided to the petitioner, the eligible entity's Executive Director, and the Board Chair.